 So Haman went out that day joyful and with a glad heart; but when Haman saw Mordecai in the king’s gate, and that he did not stand or tremble before him, he was filled with indignation against Mordecai.
 Nevertheless Haman restrained himself and went home, and he sent and called for his friends and his wife Zeresh.
 Then Haman told them of his great riches, the multitude of his children, everything in which the king had promoted him, and how he had advanced him above the officials and servants of the king.
 Moreover Haman said, “Besides, Queen Esther invited no one but me to come in with the king to the banquet that she prepared; and tomorrow I am again invited by her, along with the king.
 Yet all this avails me nothing, so long as I see Mordecai the Jew sitting at the king’s gate.”

-> i.
-Haman’s deep-seated insecurities and need to be honored by everybody means that he can never be happy; God meant this hunger for acceptance in each of us to be ultimately fulfilled in Jesus Christ – because we are accepted in the Beloved (Ephesians 1:6), accepted before God because of who we are in Jesus.
+i.
+Haman’s deep-seated insecurities and need to be honored by everybody means that he could never be happy; God meant this hunger for acceptance in each of us to be ultimately fulfilled in Jesus Christ – because we are accepted in the Beloved (Ephesians 1:6), accepted before God because of who we are in Jesus.

-> c.
+c.
 Yet all this avails me nothing, so long as I see Mordecai the Jew sitting at the king’s gate: Haman’s problem wasn’t Mordecai, it was the emptiness in his own heart.
-Even if he solved the “Mordecai problem,” it would not fill the emptiness in his heart.
+Even if he solved the “Mordecai problem,” it would not fill the void in his heart.

-> i.
+i.
 “The soul was made for God, and nothing but God can fill it and make it happy.”
 (Clarke)

 2. (14) Haman happily receives counsel to ask for Mordecai’s execution the next day at the second feast.